FTC Advisory Committee on Online Access and Security

 In our advice to the FTC, we attempt to reflect this understanding of security.
 Our work, and this report, reflects the various types of on-line commercial sites, and the fact that they have different security needs, different resources, and different relationships with consumers.
 The report reflects this understanding and seeks to identify the range of different possibilities for balancing the sometimes-competing considerations of security, cost, and privacy.

-Before turning to the options it is worthwhile to comment on several issues that we considered but did not incorporate directly into its list of options.
+Before turning to the options it is worthwhile to comment on several issues that the Committee considered but did not incorporate directly into its list of options.

 Second, we noted that several of the proposed options depend on or would be greatly advanced by inter-industry cooperation and consultation on appropriate and feasible security standards.
 Often, there are significant barriers to sharing information about adverse events, including fears of antitrust actions and liability exposure.
 In the past, the government's willingness to provide clarity on antitrust rules to allow useful cooperation among firms has been helpful, and similar guidance that will encourage industry members to cooperate in the development or enforcement of security standards and procedures without fear of antitrust liability will be helpful here.